 - Ideally, use a leisure battery charger rather than a standard vehicle unit

 In response to concerns that too many suppliers were suggesting their batteries were suitable for leisure vehicle use, trade body the National Caravan Council introduced a Verified Leisure Battery Scheme.

 It categorises leisure batteries as: A, for frequent use away from a mains charging source (e.g. camping off grid without a mains hook-up); B, for frequent users, who also have access to mains hook-ups; or C, lower-capacity batteries whose main use is for short periods.

 Also, the following download lists batteries it deems acceptable: http://www.thencc.org.uk/downloads/Verified_Battery_Register_October_2017.pdf

 Regular servicing of the habitational aspects of your motorhome will include assessments of the leisure battery (or batteries, if you have more than one).

 Independent suppliers who can recommend which leisure batteries and related accessories are best for you include:

 Tayna Batteries www.tayna.co.uk

 Over to you…

-Got any advice on looking after your leisure battery this winter to pass on to others?
+Got any advice on looking after your motorhome’s leisure battery to pass on to others?
 Feel free to add your comments below.